 Upper-Division CSU GE Courses

-BIOL 323 - The Physiology of Nutrition and Disease (3)
+BIOL 323 - The Physiology of Nutrition and Disease (3 units)

 Study of the anatomy and physiology of human nutrition and functional relationships to disease.
 Includes metabolism, cellular metabolism, digestive physiology, nutrients, enzymes, vitamins, weight management, stress, diet, the role of exercise in nutrition, and the role of nutrition development.
 Also covered will be symptoms and effects of disease associated with inadequate nutrition, nutritional contributions to diseases not associated with inadequate diet, and contributions of nutrition to health.
 Special attention will be given to health concerns of women and the differences in nutritional needs between genders.